 Avoid Certain Medications: Blood thinners, anti-inflammatory medications and certain herbal supplements are known to increase your risk of bleeding and bruising.
 These medications and supplements should be discontinued at least 7 to 10 days prior to surgery.
 You should discuss your use of all prescriptions, over-the-counter medications, and herbal supplements with Dr. Mosser in advance of your surgery.
 We will provide you with a full list of what to avoid as part of your preoperative visit.

-Dr. Mosser frequently recommends Arnica Montana and Bromelain to patients recovering from FTM and FTN chest reconstruction.
-If you are a good candidate for either of these natural healing remedies, Dr. Mosser with provide you with specific pre-and post-surgical instructions.
+Dr. Mosser and Dr. Facque frequently recommend Arnica Montana and Bromelain to patients recovering from FTM and FTN chest reconstruction.
+If you are a good candidate for either of these natural healing remedies, Dr. Mosser or Dr. Facque will provide you with specific pre-and post-surgical instructions.